 Dr. Rizzo is designing a larger clinical trial to determine the exact relationship between the drug and NAION.
 The trial will try to account for several statistical limitations and biases in his initial research, which include:

-His research will include the expertise of researchers at the Harvard School of Public Health, as well as epidemiologists, pharmacologists, and endocrinologists from across Mass General Brigham.
+His research will include the expertise of researchers at the Harvard School of Public Health, as well as pharmaco-epidemiologists, pharmacologists, and endocrinologists from across Mass General Brigham.

 “I consider our study an important first step,” says Dr. Rizzo.
-“This next study may be imperfect, too, but it’s advantages will bring us closer to fully understanding what we consider to be the capital-T truth of the relationship in question.”
+“This next study may be imperfect, too, but it is likely to bring us closer to better understanding the degree of risk for blindness that may be associated with these medicines.”